How to use the free complaints tool

 How can it have template letters for every single eventuality?
 The vast majority of complaints are actually about very similar subjects, though the actual issue can differ by sector.
 So, if you've got a problem, first select the company you want to complain about, then you will see a list of initial options.

-For example, with a complaint about an energy firm, your choice is:
+For example, if you're making a complaint about your gas or electricity supply to an energy firm, your choices will include:

 OK, I like the sound of that, but how many template letters does it have?
 In total, Resolver has over 70,000 variants of template letter, which have been written by the Resolver team and checked by its lawyers.